-https://products.office.com/en-US/student/office-in-education#FAQS https://www.microsoft.com/en-us/education/products/office/default.aspx your syllabus for the information that you are seeking.
+Be sure to check your syllabus for the information that you are seeking.
 In the field of Social Work, professionals are often asked to find answers to complex laws, policies, and regulations.
 Often, we work in agencies that are fast paced and require us to be on the move.
 This can mean that we are on our own to find the answers that our clients need.
 Your ability to find and interpret those answers on your own is key to your success.
 This course is a great opportunity to hone your skills.